IN THE HEART OF GERMAN AUTOMOTIVE COMPETENCE

 You would like to add a meaningful highlight to your automobile presentation?
 Then go where hardly anyone else has access: Use the Bosch test track in Boxberg!

 HIGH SPEED OVAL

-The high-speed track is designed for driving tests up to 200 km/h.
-On three lanes (each 3.75 m wide), several vehicles may use it simultaneously for formation runs if required.
-A completely circumferential crash barrier at the bottom also allows motorcycles to use this track.
+The high-speed line is designed for driving tests up to 200 km/h.
+On three lanes (each 3.75 m wide), several vehicles can be used simultaneously for formation runs if required.
+A completely circumferential crash barrier at the bottom also allows motorcycles to pass through.

 The multifunctional surface is suitable for all kinds of driving tests and demonstrations.
 The area of 250 m x 40 m offers sufficient space and safety - even during unusual driving maneuvers.
-There is also an acceleration lane of 160m.
+There is also a 160 m long acceleration lane.